cmpi-standard/headers/updates.md

 * Solved static inline issue by setting EXTRACT_STATIC=YES in Doxyfile.
 This allowed to get rid of the _CMPI_INLINE_STATIC symbol and its conditional definition.
+* Solved issue that undocumented internal symbols showed up in the documentation, by setting HIDE_UNDOC_MEMBERS=YES in the Doxyfile.

 16 July - Andy
 --------------